dieghernan/arcgeocoder/README.md

       title = {{arcgeocoder}: Geocoding with the {ArcGIS} {REST} {API} Service}, author = {Diego Hernangómez},
       year = {2024},
-      version = {0.1.0},
+      version = {0.1.0.9000},
       doi = {10.5281/zenodo.10495365},
       url = {https://dieghernan.github.io/arcgeocoder/},
       abstract = {Lite interface for finding locations of addresses or businesses around the world using the ArcGIS REST API service <https://developers.arcgis.com/rest/geocode/api-reference/overview-world-geocoding-service.htm>.
-Address text can be converted to location candidates and a location can be converted into an address.}, }
+Address text can be converted to location candidates and a location can be converted into an address.
+No API key required.}, }

 ## References